Skip to content

 Sophia Soto

-Sophia Soto is a freelance writer with a passion for all things entertainment.
-She is a member of The Hollywood Critics Association and currently writes for The Nerds of Color.
-You can also see her work on Den of Geek, Remezcla, What to Watch, Young Hollywood, Looper, and Starry Constellation Magazine.
-Some of her favorite shows include Grey’s Anatomy, The Goldbergs, Riverdale, and Roswell, New Mexico.
-She is a complete Marvel nerd as well!
-You can find her on Twitter at @srsoto26.
+Sophia Soto is a writer and interviewer with a passion for all things entertainment.
+She is a Senior Reporter at The Nerds of Color and contributes to Awards Radar, What to Watch, Screensphere, Nerdtropolis, and Temple of Geek.
+You can see her past work on Den of Geek, Yardbarker, Remezcla, Young Hollywood, Looper, Paste Magazine, Primetimer, Soundsphere, Brit + Co, and Starry Constellation Magazine.
+Her current favorite TV shows include Outer Banks, Tell Me Lies, and Percy Jackson and the Olympians.
+Additionally, she is a complete Marvel nerd!
+Connect with her on X (@srsoto26) and Instagram (@srsoto264).
 View all posts by Sophia Soto

 Entertainment Earth